Language: EN

 Operator Overloading in C#

-This allows objects of these types to be manipulated in an intuitive and natural way, similar to primitive types.
+This allows us to make objects of these types we define manipulated in a natural and simple way, similar to primitive types.

-To overload an operator in C#, a static method must be defined with the operator modifier followed by the operator that you want to overload.
+To overload an operator in C#, a static method must be defined with the operator modifier followed by the operator to be overloaded.
 The method signature must match the operands of the operator.

 public static DataType operator Operator(DataType operand1, DataType operand2)